7 steps to women's financial empowerment

 7. Establish an emergency fund

 A lack of financial control can be paralyzing regardless of age or gender.
-Women, in particular, can empower themselves to manage their money effectively and build wealth by focusing on financial literacy, paying down debt, creating an emergency fund, and saving for retirement.
+Women, in particular, can position themselves to manage their money more effectively and build wealth by focusing on financial literacy, paying down debt, creating an emergency fund, and saving for retirement.

 Discover more from MassMutual…